Fenning700/todo-list/README.md

 Functionality -

 Add & remove tasks,
-Check tasks when completed,
+check tasks when completed,
-Change the order of the tasks.
+change the order of the tasks.